Ektatiwarii/Netflix_Dashboard-Tableau-/README.md

 Key Insights are:

 It's interesting to note that Netflix has released almost twice as many movies as TV shows.
-Over a period of 67 years, Netflix has released a total of 3,735 movies and 1,955 TV shows(till 2022).
+Over a period of 67 years, Netflix has released a total of 6,131 movies and 2,675 TV shows(till now).
 It suggests that Netflix has placed a greater emphasis on producing and releasing movies compared to TV shows.
 This may be influenced by factors such as the availability of content and the preferences of Netflix's audience.

 US, India and Canada are the countries that produce the most movies and shows.